Skip to content

 Sound familiar?

-Your notes were designed for you to reread.
-Not for your AI to read.
 Proprietary blocks, hidden databases, page builders.
-None of it survives the trip into a prompt.
+None of it survives the trip into a prompt, so the model never really sees your work.

-The "AI feature" your tool ships does not see your structure, follow your rules, or write notes back.
+The chatbot your tool ships does not see your structure, follow your rules, or write notes back into your folders.

-Per-folder instructions.
-Tell your AI how to write into each space.
-"When asked about deploys, search this folder first and follow the steps."
+Tell your AI how to work in each space.
+"Search this folder first and follow the steps."
 "Quote interviewees verbatim."
 The rules ride along with the data, so every conversation starts with the right context.

 The Worker service deploy runbook open in Hjarni, with the Knowledge Base folder tree (Architecture, Decisions, Runbooks > Deploys + Incidents, Customer Interviews) visible in the sidebar.